-Pick your Liverpool-Man Utd combined XI
+Your Liverpool-Man Utd combined XI revealed

 Liverpool host their old rivals Manchester United on Sunday in the Premier League - in a different position to recent years.

-The Reds have been challenging for titles in recent years with United down the table - meaning when we have asked this in the past the team has been dominated by Liverpool players.
+Marcus Rashford did not even make that XI almost 18 months ago but this time he was the most selected player, chosen in 94% of teams, while the midfield three are all United players.

-But this time United are four places and 13 points above Liverpool - will that be reflected in your team?
+Defender Raphael Varane was the unluckiest to miss the cut, as he was the seventh most popular pick - but fellow centre-backs Virgil van Dijk and Lisandro Martinez were in more teams.

-Pick the XI below and share with your friends using #bbcfootball.
+There is still time to pick your team below and share it with your friends using #bbcfootball.

 My Liverpool-Manchester United XI